 Introduction to accounting principles and theory for the sole proprietorship.
 The recording of business transactions through the accounting cycle, from journal entry, posting, adjusting, and closing entries through work papers and preparation of financial statements, is studied.
 Related topics include: internal control, receivables and payables, the control of cash transactions, inventories, depreciation, intangible assets, and payroll accounting.
 Ethical business practices and client privacy issues are stressed throughout all phases of the course.

 The completion of the study of financial accounting and an introduction to and emphasis on managerial accounting.
 Topics covered include: partnerships, corporations, earnings per share, dividends, bonds payable, the Statement of Cash Flows, the analysis and interpretation of financial statements, the budgeting process and cost accounting concepts.
 Protection of proprietary information and information security is re-enforced throughout the course.
 Prerequisite: AC 205.

 AC 335 Intermediate Accounting I 3 Cr.

 Building on the foundations of Principles of Accounting the course provides a more in-depth study of accounting theory and practice.
 Beginning with a brief review of the accounting process, the course delves into the conceptual framework for accounting, the accounting standards setting process, and the hierarchy of accounting pronouncements.
 The course then explores the components of the financial statement package including such issues as the quality of earnings and the measurement and reporting of unusual, infrequent, and non-operating items; the Statement of Cash flows is also studied in depth.
 Accounting, reporting, and valuation issues surrounding cash, receivables, inventory and long-term assets are also covered including the impairment of tangible and intangible assets.
-Prerequisite: A grade of "C" or better in AC 205 and AC 206.
+Prerequisite: AC 205 and AC 206 grade "C" or higher.

 AC 336 Intermediate Accounting II 3 Cr.